 End of 7th Week of Classes Last day to withdraw from school without receiving grades.
 Last day to drop a class without dean's permission.
 (Dean's permission is required if dropping below 12 hours.)
 Courses dropped before the end of the seventh week will not appear on the transcript.
 Last day to select the S/U (Satisfactory/Unsatisfactory) grade option.
 Last day to late drop a class (dean's permission is required).
-A grade

-End of 12th Week of Classes of "W" will appear on the transcript.
+A grade of "W" will appear on the transcript.